I’ve stayed in countless hotels in China over the years.

 What’s the best app to download for travel in China?

-It’s a VPN app like ExpressVPN.
+It’s a virtual private network (VPN) app.
 Without a VPN in China, you’ll find traveling around very hard, unless you use (and can understand) Chinese apps.

 Is Airbnb no longer in China?